THE SELKIE CHILD

 Wren had decided he would become king today.

-As the birds were distracted, chattering at the start line, wren weaved amongst them, until he reached the largest of the birds.
-They were silent, readying themselves for the challenge to begin.
-There was eagle, alone and proud.
-The birds stood as far away as they could from eagle - partly out of fear, but also out of respect.
+As the birds were distracted, chattering at the start line, Wren weaved amongst them, until he reached the largest of the birds.
+Suddenly they were all silent, readying themselves for the challenge to begin.
+There was Eagle, alone and proud.
+The birds stood as far away as they could from him - partly out of fear, but also out of respect.
 Wren had never been so close to an eagle before - it would usually be much too dangerous.
 He crept as close as he dared, and peered up at Eagle’s glossy brown and white feathers, bright yellow beak and razor sharp talons.
 Just for a moment, envy overcame fear.

 The warning call for the challenge sounded - the ringing cry of a Bellbird.
-Wren nestled himself just underneath Eagle’s tail feathers.
-As soon as the race began, he planned to latch on and hope for the best.
-As the second warning call sounded, wren watched eagle tense up, readying himself to fly.
-The third, final call sounded, and eagle leapt into the sky, the power of his great wings almost knocking wren aside.
-Thankfully, he managed to latch on at the final moment, and up they went.
+As soon as the race began, Wren planned to cling on to Eagle's tail feathers and hope for the best.
+As the second warning call sounded, Wren saw Eagle tense up, readying himself to fly.
+The third, final call sounded, and Eagle leapt into the sky, the power of his great wings almost knocking Wren aside.
+Thankfully, he managed to latch on to the great bird's tail feathers at the final moment, and up they went.

 As he reached land after what felt like eternity, the Birds were waiting for him in a great circle.
-Some, like Eagle and falcon, looked ready to tear him into shreds.
-Others, like magpie and raven, known for their cunning and deceit, looked at him in awe.
+Some, like Eagle and Falcon, looked ready to tear him into shreds.
+Others, like Magpie and Raven, known for their cunning and deceit, looked at him in awe and jealousy.

 You may also like